sharare90/AR-VR-Research/README.md

 2. Run dataset_CASAS_reader.py which creates lists of daily tasks based on the selected dataset in setting.py.
 3. Run execute.py for data generation (optional).
 4. Run create_requests_dataset.py which creates synthetic dataset.
-5. Run create_LSTM_input.py that converts the input to one-hot encoding.
+5. Run create_LSTM_input.py that converts the input to one-hot encoding format.
 6. Run LSTM.py to train the LSTM network.
 7. Run caching.py to print caching costs and experience scores for each method.